mseminatore/TeslaJS/README.md

     npm install -g teslajs

-You may also install directly from the github source.
+You may also install directly from the GitHub source.
 Either download and unzip the source, or clone the repository.
 Then from the root level of the library directory:

     npm install

 # Library Interfaces

-The TeslaJS library provides the following methods:
+The TeslaJS library provides a number of methods and constants.

 **General API calls**